Workshop Setup

 • Click Install.

-• From the Administrator perspective, click on Operators, then select Installed Operators.
-Make sure to select sso project.
-Select Red Hat Single Sign-On Operator.
+• From the Administrator perspective, click Operators, then select Installed Operators.
+Make sure the sso project is selected.
+Then, select the Red Hat Single Sign-On Operator.

-• Click Create instance of the Keycloak tile.
+• Click Create instance on the Keycloak tile.

 keycloak tile